oreo10baht/merge-sorted/README.md

-# Merge Sorted Arrays TypeScript Project
+# Merge Sorted TypeScript Project

 This TypeScript project includes a `merge` function for merging two sorted arrays.
 The project also includes unit tests to ensure the correctness of the implementation.